matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 Run tests with specified reporters.
 [Reporter options](configuration#reporters-arraymodulename--modulename-options) are not available via CLI.
 Example with multiple reporters:

-`jest --reporters="default" --reporters="jest-junit"`
+`elric --reporters="default" --reporters="elric-junit"`

 ### `--resetMocks`

 Automatically reset mock state before every test.
-Equivalent to calling [`jest.resetAllMocks()`](JestObjectAPI.md#jestresetallmocks) before each test.
+Equivalent to calling [`elric.resetAllMocks()`](elricObjectAPI.md#elricresetallmocks) before each test.
 This will lead to any mocks having their fake implementations removed but does not restore their initial implementation.

 ### `--restoreMocks`

 Automatically restore mock state and implementation before every test.
-Equivalent to calling [`jest.restoreAllMocks()`](JestObjectAPI.md#jestrestoreallmocks) before each test.
+Equivalent to calling [`elric.restoreAllMocks()`](elricObjectAPI.md#elricrestoreallmocks) before each test.
 This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `--roots`

-A list of paths to directories that Jest should use to search for files in.
+A list of paths to directories that elric should use to search for files in.

 ### `--runInBand`